mnr/writing-wip/dimensions_living_book/mnr_aging.md

 I have grandchildren.
 My hair and beard are white.
 My skin is thinner, my knees complain when I stand up.
 Industry head-hunters have stopped calling me with job offers.

 When I was twenty-five, I strove to be respected by my peers.
-I strived for a fine patina of wisdom.
+I worked hard for a fine patina of wisdom.
 Now I find that patina is easy to come by; it's called "liver spots."

 This is the first time I've gotten old and I am totally unprepared.
 I was hoping the literature accompanying the Medicare paperwork would offer a seminar (hopefully in some exotic location) about aging gracefully.
 There are such seminars, but they are taught by forty-year-old celebrities and are mainly concerned about choosing make-up and fashion.
 Nothing about how an old white guy is supposed to proceed with confidence.
 (Of course, old white men have never lacked for an undeserved sense of confidence.)